apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Used to select the target pod(s) actually.
+<p>MatchingKey uses to select the target pod(s) actually.
-If the selector is AnyReplica or AllReplicas, this field will be ignored.
+If the selector is AnyReplica or AllReplicas, the matchingKey will be ignored.
-If the selector is RoleSelector, any replica which has the same role with this field will be chosen.
+If the selector is RoleSelector, any replica which has the same role with matchingKey will be chosen.
-This field cannot be updated.</p>
+Cannot be updated.</p>
 </td>
 </tr>
 <tr>